 Multiple funding sources have been identified for initial phases of work.
 2023 marks the 400th anniversary of Portsmouth.
 This event has triggered many aspirational investments and improvements within the city.
 Prescott Park has been identified as a primary focus for this effort.
 Donations will be sought for major improvement projects, and fundraising efforts will be coordinated.
 Proceeds from park activities and permit fees will also be collected for capital expenses.
 As climate change and resiliency efforts are becoming more and more urgent, federal and state funding sources are being funneled to these specific efforts.
 Other funding initiatives that may be successful in attracting grant monies include accessibility, stormwater management, green infrastructure, shellfish farming, waterfront access, and arts programming.
-Finally, the city may appropriate annual budgets for both improvement and operating costs within the park.
+Finally, the city may conclusion his is a legacy project with great possibility.
+Prescott Park is a beloved city asset that serves an incredibly diverse crosssection of people.
+From locals to workers and tourists, this place is a destination, haven, respite, and happy place for thousands of people each year.